125 Facts That Will Make You Feel Instantly Smarter

-The smell of sweat is caused by the presence of bacteria on your skin that breaks the sweat coming out of your pores down into acids, according to the Mayo Clinic.
+The smell of sweat is actually caused by the presence of bacteria on your skin that breaks the sweat coming out of your pores down into acids, according to the Mayo Clinic.
 Deodorants, which are antibacterial and often contain alcohol, work by killing the bacteria on your skin that does this.
 Antiperspirants, on the other hand, work by forming a gel that temporarily plugs the sweat glands on your skin, blocking them and reducing the amount of sweat that seeps through.

-With more than 162 million items in no fewer than 450 languages, the Library of Congress in Washington, D.C., is the largest library in the world.
-That’s according to both its shelf space and the number of books that is on them.
-And when it comes to other impressive libraries, the British Library (with more than 150 million items) comes in at number two, followed by the Library and Archives Canada (54 million items), the New York Public Library (53.1 million items), and the Russian State Library (44.4 million items).
+With more than 162 million items in no fewer than 450 languages, the Library of Congress in Washington, D.C., is the largest library in the world, based on both its shelf space and the number of books that is on them.
+And when it comes to other impressive libraries, the British Library (with more than 150 million items) comes in at No. 2, followed by the Library and Archives Canada (54 million items), the New York Public Library (53.1 million items), and the Russian State Library (44.4 million items).

-There's More than $1 Million of Hidden Treasure Somewhere in the Rocky Mountains
+There's more than $1 million of hidden treasure buried somewhere in the Rocky Mountains.

 If you're interested in heading out to look for the treasure, Fenn provides a few hints to its location in his self-published memoir, The Thrill of the Chase, along with a supposedly clue-filled poem from the book he posted on Instagram.
 Fenn wrote, "All of the information you need to find the treasure is in the poem.
 The chapters in my book have very subtle hints but are not deliberately placed to aid the seeker.
 Good luck in the search."

-Also referred to as a "kick-up" or a "punt," the dimple in the bottom of the wine bottle is a remnant from the past, when the bottles were made of handblown glass.
+Also referred to as a "kick-up" or a "punt," the dimple in the bottom of your wine bottle is a remnant from the past, when the bottles were made of handblown glass.
 If the glassblower didn't push the seam of the bottom of the wine bottle up, it would not stand up straight (because there would be a lump).
 Today, a deeper punt can mean it's a nicer, tastier bottle of wine.
 So run your hand underneath that bottle of vino before purchasing!